-Paper 1 Paper 2 Duration 1 hour 45 min Examination Duration: 2 hour 30 min Paper 1 Theory 1 hour 45 min.
-This written paper tests sections 1-10 of the syllabus content.
-Candidates answer each question in the spaces provided on the question paper.
-All questions are compulsory.
-90 marks Paper 2 Practical 2 hours 30 minutes This paper tests sections 8-10 of the syllabus content.
-Candidates will also need to use their previous knowledge from sections 1-7.
-All tasks are compulsory.
-Candidates must use the most appropriate software and the most appropriate methods.
-110 marks
+Paper 1 Paper 2 Duration 1 hour 45 mins Duration: 2 hour 30 mins Duration 1 nour 45 mins Paper 1 Theory 1 hour 45 min.
+Paper 2 Practical 2 hours 30 mins This written paper tests sections This paper tests sections 8-10 of 1-10 of the syllabus content. the syllabus content.
+Candidates Candidates answer each will also need to use their previous question in the spaces provided knowledge from sections 1-7.
+All on the question paper. tasks are compulsory.
+Candidates All questions are compulsory. must use the most appropriate software and the most appropriate methods.
+90 marks 110 marks